All You Need to Know About Yellowing Gray Hair

 Another option is

-I polled our fellow gray-haired women about the subject of fighting and treating yellow tones in gray hair, and they were kind enough to send me their thoughts on the subject!
+I polled our fellow gray-haired women about the subject of how to brighten and whiten gray hair, and they were kind enough to send me their thoughts on the subject!

 That’s why I love our community – everyone wants to help their fellow silver sisters.